opensvc/docs.opensvc.com/source/agent.migration.rst

 Set ``DEFAULT.constraints``
 ===========================

-An expression evaluating as a boolean, constraining the service instance placement by the daemon monitor to nodes with the constraints evaluated as True.
+An expression evaluating as a boolean, constraining the service instance placement to nodes where ``constraints`` evaluates as True.
-The osvcd monitor now filter the list of service nodes to discard the nodes in constraints violation, and applies the placement policy to the resulting list.

 Supported syntax: